 This is the cheapest option on this list.
 It features a 2.4-inch LCD touchscreen and includes a $50 data plan that gets you 10 GB of data.
 It comes with a 3-in-1 SIM card that works on AT&T’s 4G network.
 The H2O Bolt Unite supports up to 10 connected devices at the same time and packs a 2,500 mAh battery that’s good for around 10 hours of use.

 It has a very simple and minimalistic design I’m sure a lot of people like and offers a lot of the standard features seen on other devices like setting up a guest network, among other things.

 It currently retails for exactly $59.97 on Amazon, which is a great deal considering it has a touch screen and comes with 10 GB of data.
-When it comes to best mobile hotspots, this one isn’t towards the top of the list, but it gets the job done without breaking the bank and that makes it worthy of your consideration.
+When it comes to best mobile hotspots, this one doesn’t come close to the top of the list, but it gets the job done without breaking the bank.
+That makes it worthy of your consideration.

 The last product on the list is the Alcatel Linkzone.
 The 4G mobile hotspot sports a tiny display that basically only shows you four icons for cell signal, Wi-Fi, SMS text messages, and battery status.
 It supports up to 15 connected devices that you can manage through a web interface, where you can also check your data usage, play around with the settings, and more.

 The device has 8 GB of internal memory that you can expand for an additional 32 GB with the help of a microSD card.
 It has a small battery with a capacity of 1,800 mAh that will provide you with around 6 hours of usage and has a standby time of up to 12 days.

 You’ll find the power button on the top and a port on the bottom for charging and connecting it to a PC.
 The back cover is removable and reveals the battery along with the SIM and microSD card slots.